 Remix a song with GarageBand for iPhone

-Remix FX includes a set of buttons and XY pads you can use to control various effects.
-The three central buttons are: Reverse, Scratch and Tape Stop.
+Remix FX includes a set of buttons and XY pads which you can use to control various effects.
+The three central buttons are: Reverse, Scratch, and Tape Stop.
 The two vertical sliders are: Gater and Downsampler.
-The selectable effects for the XY pads include Filter, Wobble, Orbit, Repeater, Reverb and Delay effects.
+The selectable effects for the XY pads include Filter, Wobble, Orbit, Repeater, Reverb, and Delay effects.